KingDarBoja/courses-intro-to-python-spanish/chapter4.md

 # Create list baseball
 baseball = [180, 215, 210, 210, 188, 176, 209, 200]

-# Import the numpy package as np
+# Import the Numpy package as np
 import numpy as np

 # Create a Numpy array from baseball: np_baseball